gnicol/GitSwarm/perforce_swarm/doc-ce/downgrade_ee_to_ce/README.md

 # Downgrading from GitSwarm EE to GitSwarm

-If you ever decide to downgrade your $GitSwarm$ back to GitSwarm, there are a few steps you need take before installing the GitSwarm package on top of the $GitSwarm$ package, or, if you are in an installation from source, before you change remotes and fetch the latest CE code.
+If you ever decide to downgrade your GitSwarm EE back to GitSwarm, there are a few steps you need take before installing the GitSwarm package on top of the GitSwarm EE package, or, if you are in an installation from source, before you change remotes and fetch the latest GitSwarm code.

-## Disable $GitSwarm$-only features
+## Disable GitSwarm EE-only features

 First thing to do is to disable the following features.

 ### Authentication mechanisms

-Kerberos and Atlassian Crowd are only available for $GitSwarm$, so you should disable these mechanisms before downgrading and you should provide alternative authentication methods to your users.
+Kerberos and Atlassian Crowd are only available for GitSwarm EE, so you should disable these mechanisms before downgrading and you should provide alternative authentication methods to your users.

 ### Git Annex

-Git Annex is also only available for $GitSwarm$.
+Git Annex is also only available for GitSwarm EE.
 This means that if you have repositories that use Git Annex to store large files, these files will no longer be easily available via Git.
 You should consider migrating these repositories to use Git LFS before downgrading to GitSwarm.

 ### Remove Jenkins CI Service entries from the database

-The `JenkinsService` class is only available for $GitSwarm$, so if you downgrade to GitSwarm, you'll come across the following error:
+The `JenkinsService` class is only available for GitSwarm EE, so if you downgrade to GitSwarm, you'll come across the following error:

 ```